-Non-profit Partnership Adds Four Native Alaskan Languages to Transparent Language Online Posted by gary on Jul 9, 2019 in Company News, education, Language Learning, Product Announcements
+Non-profit Partnership Adds Four Native Alaskan Languages to Transparent Language Online Posted by Gary Locke on Jul 9, 2019 in Company News, For Learners, For Libraries, Learning Material Updates

 Sometimes, when you look at the world, it can be easy to despair at the passage of time and the things we lose along the way.
 Luckily, there are those who make an effort to change the course of what seems to be an inevitability.
 With dedication, resourcefulness, and teamwork comes success.
 And so it is that four new courses have been created for endangered Alaskan languages.

 According to the Alaskan Native Language Preservation Advisory Council, there are at least twenty Indigenous languages in Alaska, and half of them are located in the central Doyon region.
 In the past, Alaska Native children were forced to speak English in schools.
 Now, few people can speak the ancestral languages, and as the population ages, fluent speakers become scarce.
 The languages simply could not survive more than another generation or two without action.

 Fortunately, along came Doyon Languages Online, a partnership between Doyon Foundation and 7000 Languages.
 Doyon Foundation is a charitable nonprofit run by the largest private landowner in Alaska with over 20,000 shareholders.
 7000 Languages is an independent nonprofit which creates free language-learning courses—with the aid of software donated by Transparent Language—so communities can teach, learn, and revive their endangered languages.